AlainParadis/HEAL610/lit-review-new.md

 <h2 class="center-text">Background</h2>

 > Context informing the problem of practice – personal, institutional, and geographical
 > Rationale for your literature choices (especially if from popular sources)

 Work-Integrated Learning is a part of experiential learning that blends academic studies with their practical application in a work environment {% cite stirling_practical_2024 %}.
 WIL activities include but are not limited to co-op education, fieldwork, internships, applied research projects, hackathons, competitions, and incubators {% cite cewil_what_2021 kay_emerging_2019 %}.
 Almost half of Ontario’s higher education learners participate in some form of WIL to be better prepared for the workplace {% cite stirling_practical_2024 %}.
 Research shows that participants in WIL experience superior labour market outcomes, including a higher likelihood of employment and significantly higher incomes {% cite wyonch_class_2023 %}.
 Usher {% cite usher_why_2020 %} claims that WIL is a useful talent scouting opportunity for employers, forging new connections with up-and-coming graduates.

 <h3>The Importance of WIL in the Graphic Design Program</h3>

+-   Some educators view the need for HEI to cater to the workplace as being problematic.
+They claim their imperative is to serve a higher educational purpose. {% cite  %}

 <h2 class="center-text">Theme #1: Collaborative Leadership</h2>